SQL-Academy/en.sql-academy/course/module-2/operator-like/article.md

+---
+meta:
+    title: 'LIKE operator'
+    description: 'SQL syntax of the LIKE operator to search for records by a patterned string'
+---

 # LIKE operator

 The `LIKE` operator is used in conditional queries when we want to find out whether a string matches a certain pattern.